John0n1/SMbootFX/README.md

 ## Troubleshooting

 - If the animation doesn't change, ensure Magisk is properly installed and the module is enabled.
+- KernelSU Next 3.0+ requires a metamodule (e.g. `meta-overlayfs`) for modules to mount; install it in KernelSU Manager, then reinstall this module.
 - For installation issues, check Magisk logs or try reinstalling the module.
 - If problems persist, disable the module in Magisk and reboot to restore the original animation.